Every professional displayed on Counselling Directory has been independently

-I am a Registered Member of the BACP, and as such, I am bound by their Ethical Framework.
-I am currently working towards accreditation, and I am committed to continuous professional development.
+I am an Accredited Member of the BACP, and as such, I am bound by their Ethical Framework, and I am committed to continuous professional development.

 I am fully insured with the Psychologists Protection Society, and I receive regular supervision.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.